Updated: Nov 4, 2020

 Nearly 90% of child care providers report having written preparedness plans.

-Child care providers report having a need for more preparedness-related educational trainings.
+Child care providers report needing more preparedness-related educational trainings.
 Providers require further resources and greater technical assistance.
 They know this will help them feel more comfortable executing these plans when/if needed.

 In particular, only 45% of providers reported feeling prepared for active shooter situations.